ReactiveSets/toubkal/README.md

   - For execution by upstream servers to reduce bandwidth, cpu usage and latency

-  - JSON-friendly Objects and Arrays for any JSON transport such as socket.io or websocket
+  - JSON Objects and Arrays for any JSON transport

   - Side-effect free